v-novaltd/LCEVCdec/docs/getting_started_windows.md

 Do **NOT** install Visual Studio's version of CMake.
 There must be only 1 version of CMake used in the system and that will be the one installed above.

-## Clang-format and Clang-tidy
+## Linting

-Clang-format is our linter: it formats the code.
+Clang-format is used to maintain format in C and C++ code.
 It is mandatory to obey clang-format, but you can use `// clang-format off` and `// clang-format on` before and after code that you want clang-format to ignore.
+Cmake-format from the `cmakelang` module is used to format cmake files and PEP8 is enforced in python files with flake8 and autopep8.

 Clang-tidy provides useful warnings.
 It is *not* currently mandatory to obey clang-tidy, but it is helpful.
 If you do violate clang-tidy, you should generally add a comment to disable that particular rule.
 For example, you can add `NOLINTNEXTLINE(cppcoreguidelines-pro-type-reinterpret-cast)` if the next line has a `reinterpret_cast`.

-We use LLVM version 14.0.0 for both these, which is available [here](https://github.com/llvm/llvm-project/releases/tag/llvmorg-14.0.0).
+Use LLVM version 14.0.0 for clang-format and clang-tidy, which is available [here](https://github.com/llvm/llvm-project/releases/tag/llvmorg-14.0.0).
 As always, once downloaded, add its location to `Path`.

-It is receommended to integrate both clang-format and clang-tidy into your IDE (this is easy for Visual Studio, and can be done in VS Code if you export compile commands, as described in the build instructions)
+It is recommended to integrate both clang-format and clang-tidy into your IDE (this is easy for Visual Studio, and can be done in VS Code if you export compile commands, as described in the build instructions)

 You can also use clang-format from the command line, like so